Sharonyel/myportfolio/README.md

  1. Open the index.html file in your browser to get the About Me page.
- 2. From there you can navagate using the links on the top left side to go to the other pages.
+ 2. From there you can navigate using the links on the top left side to go to the other pages.
  3. Read my Bio.
  4. Send me a message.
  5. Take a look at some of my work.

+ (* *to be updated later* *)

 Credits
 ---